APrettyCoolProgram/sobchak/README.md

 3. Click the `Verify` button

 Once Sobchak has completed, you can find the SHA256 hashes, and a log file, in `/.sobchak`

+## Version 2.0 (in development)
+Built using .NET Core 6, this version is compatible with Microsoft Windows, MacOS, and Linux.